James Conner Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Over his two career matchups against them, Conner has averaged 47.5 rushing yards against the Seahawks, seven more than his over/under in Sunday's game.
+- Against the Seahawks, Conner's 47.5 rushing yards per game over his two career matchups are 3.0 fewer than his over/under in Sunday's game.

-- In all two games versus the Seahawks Conner has run for a touchdown.
+- In all two games against the Seahawks Conner has rushed for a touchdown.
 He did not have multiple TDs in any of those games.

-- Allowing 113.4 rushing yards per game, the Seahawks have the 18th-ranked run defense in the NFL.
+- The Seahawks give up 113.4 yards per game on the ground, the NFL's 18th-ranked rush defense.

-- Conner and the Cardinals will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns allowed (15).
+- The Cardinals are up against the NFL's 19th-ranked D when it comes to rushing TDs conceded (15 this season).

 Recent Performances